kartik2627/cleanblogtheme/2025-04-19-google-Prompt-Design-in-Vertex-AI.md

 title: "My First Blog Post"
 date: 2025-04-19
 categories: blog
----
-This is Great!
-Here's a refined version of your blog, tailored specifically for GitHub—clear structure, markdown-friendly, and ideal for a technical audience browsing through repositories or blog sections:

----

-# 🌟 Mastering Generative AI with Google Cloud’s Vertex AI & Gemini API

-> A hands-on walkthrough of prompt engineering, multimodal AI, and the Gemini API using Google Cloud Vertex AI

----

-## 📌 Overview

-This blog documents my learning journey through the **“Get Started with Vertex AI Studio”** and **“Getting Started with the Gemini API in Vertex AI”** courses on Google Cloud Skills Boost.
+My learning journey through the **“Get Started with Vertex AI Studio”** and **“Getting Started with the Gemini API in Vertex AI”** courses on Google Cloud Skills Boost.
 These labs introduced me to powerful tools for building **generative AI** applications, leveraging **Gemini models** inside **Vertex AI Studio and Workbench**.

-You'll learn how to:
+What I learn :
 - Design high-quality prompts
 - Use multimodal inputs (text, images, video)
 - Work with the Gemini 2.0 Flash model